About gum disease & gingivitis

 The best treatment methods depend upon the type and severity of the disease.
 Your dentist and dental hygienist will evaluate you for gum disease and recommend the appropriate treatment for either gingivitis or periodontitis.

-In periodontitis, pockets of bacteria and plaque form below the gumline, against the roots of your teeth, and begin to damage them.
+Untreated gingivitis leads to periodontal disease.
+In periodontitis, pockets of bacteria and plaque form below the gum line, against the roots of your teeth, and begin to damage them.
 These pockets form when unhealthy gum tissue pulls away from the teeth due to infection.
-If the disease has advanced to periodontitis, a deep-cleaning procedure called scaling and root planing will be recommended.
+If the disease has advanced to periodontitis, a deep cleaning procedure called scaling and root planing will be recommended.
 In this procedure, tartar, plaque, and toxins are removed through scaling above and below the gum line, and rough spots on root surfaces are planed smooth.
-This procedure allows your gum tissues to heal in the absence of the plaque and tartar, and allows the pockets of bacteria and decay around your teeth to shrink back to normal.
+This procedure allows your gum tissue to heal in the absence of the plaque and tartar, and allows the periodontal pocket of bacteria and decay around your teeth to shrink back to normal.

 For periodontitis patients, medications, medicated mouth rinses, and an electric toothbrush may be recommended to help control infection and speed healing.